RealKinetic/locust_k8s/Blog_part_1.md

     $ open http://localhost:8089

 To run locust on GKE you can use the exact same process for the example server just replacing it with the locust container image.
 You can run it within the same cluster or create a new cluster if you'd like.
-Obviously in a production environment you'd like want to separate your Load tester from your system as you do not want contamination to get a more realistic representation.
+Obviously in a production environment,  to get a more realistic representation, you'd want to separate your Load tester from your system.

 ### Cleanup

-Since having these containers running will cost you money you'll want to remove them when you are done.
+Since having these containers running will cost you money, you'll want to remove them when you are done.
 The clean up process is straight forward as well.

 First we're going to delete our example-node from the cluster: